Deep Purple

 Reef deliver another perfect warm-up set, suitably pleased by the crowd reception and humble in the knowledge that they're "just" the support band and we're here for Deep Purple, but owning the arena stage for their brief 45 minutes.
 It's crazy that I never knew a note of their music one week ago but tonight half their songs feel like old favourites, and I'm all emotional at the thought that I won't see this set again.

 Needless to say I'm a (living) wreck by the time Deep Purple come on.
 I don't think I can say anythng more about the music at this point.
 The set is the same—six new songs (which I know some people say is too many, but I'm happy with) surrounded by (most of) the inevitable classics.
 (Don teases with Child in Time when Ian talks about Jon Lord, and Ian just says, "Nah".)
 I know I'm never going to hear Child in Time again, and I'm ok with that, but I never expected Perfect Strangers to be dropped from the set and find that I'm fine with that too.
-The songs they play really don't matter, It's how they play that matters, and that has never changed.
+The songs they play really don't matter, it's how they play that matters, and that has never changed.
 It's still the joyful, playful, jaw-dropping musicality of the jams and solos that made me fall in love with this band in 1985 and makes me love them as much or more today.
 Every song, whether 56 years old (Hush) or six months old (everything from =1), sounds new and fresh and like half of it is made up on the spot.
 Even five gigs into the tour, I still find new things going on.

 Don Airey plays a medley of Scottish folk tunes, and makes a Moog sound like bagpipes.